rschumm/pm4quarkus/README.md

 (`quarkus` is the Quarkus command line tool which can be installed via your preferred package manager.)

 pressing
-- `d` in dev mode opens the DevUI with the Endpoints and all sorts of other stuff (like Tests, installed Extensions, DB Connections, Config Parameters, Dependency Graph etc.)
+- `d` in dev mode opens the DevUI with the Endpoints and all sorts of other stuff (like Tests, installed Extensions, OpenAPI GUI (aka Swagger), DB Connections, Config Parameters, Dependency Graph etc.)
 - `w` will open the Application in the Browser.
 - `r` will resume the continous integration tests.
 - `q` will quit the App.